citrus3000psi/SCART2VGA/README.md

 # SCART2VGA
-Passive SCART to VGA adapter for Moprh 4K
+Passive SCART to VGA adapter for Morph 4K

 This routes SCART audio to VGA pins 12 (Left) and 15 (Right)